<> <> <> <>

 Based on the appearance of your breakouts alone, it may not be possible to distinguish between acne breakouts purely caused by hormones and those exacerbated by other causes such as sweat and skincare products.
 But, the location of your acne breakouts can be an indicator of the cause.

-For example, pimples on your legs may be caused by wearing tight shorts while playing sport and forehead breakouts could be a result of constantly wearing a bike helmet.
+For example, pimples on your legs may be caused by wearing tight shorts while playing sports and forehead breakouts could be a result of constantly wearing a bike helmet.

 How does it differ from hormonal acne in women?